musawirraji/the-wild-oasis/README.md

 # The Wild Oasis

-Hotel admin Application, main project in Jonas Schmedtmann's Ultimate React Course.
-Built with React Query and Supabase.
+Hotel admin Application, Built with React Query and Supabase.